mongodb/mongo-c-driver/src/libmongoc/doc/installing.rst

   $ apt-get install libmongoc-dev

 The ``libmongoc-dev`` package includes headers required to build applications using libmongoc.
-To check which version is available, see https://packages.debian.org/stable/libmongoc-dev.
+To check which version is available, run ``apt-cache policy libmongoc-dev``.
 To only install the libraries without headers, install the ``libmongoc-1.0-0`` package.

 On Fedora, a mongo-c-driver package is available in the default repositories and can be installed with: